nismod/open-gira/docs/src/user-guide/workflow_power/intersect/power_intersect_gdploss.md

 The process consists of the following:
 1. Load the [wind parameter data](power_intersect_windextracter.md) from the storm
-2. For each unit, determine if the damage criteria is met
+2. For each unit, determine if the damage criteria is met (for the lower, central and upper damage thresholds)
 3. For these damaged units, mark any infrastructure within these units as damaged
 4. Calculate the damage parameters when infrastructure fails
 5. Save the damaged units and associated infrastructure components and targets to gpkg files